 Medical records supposedly destroyed 10 years after treatment

-However, another problem was that most clinics supposedly destroyed their medical records 10 years after the treatment; incorrectly revoking the minimum storage time for medical records.
-This means that donor conceived persons had the right to know about their origins, but clinics could claim that there was no more data available.
-Due to the European Union Tissue and Cells Directive 2004/23/EC, implemented in Germany in 2007, records about sperm donations now have to be stored for 30 years.
-However, Spenderkinder thinks that they should keep the files for a longer time to comply with the constitutional rights of donor conceived persons, as the prescribed 30 years is only a medically defined period intended to guarantee that diseases can be traced back to their origin.
+However, another problem was that many clinics claim that they destroyed their medical records 10 years after the treatment; incorrectly revoking the minimum storage time for medical records.
+This means that donor conceived persons had the right to know about their origins, but clinics could claim that the data was simply not available.
+Courts, however, state that clinics and doctors must take all reasonable effort to provide such information, for example by interviewing former employees.
+In 2007, Germany implemented the European Union Tissue and Cells Directive 2004/23/EC and accordingly provided that records about sperm donations have to be retained for 30 years.
+Since June 2018, clinics have to retain the data 110 years.2

 - OLG Hamm, Judgement of 06.02.2013, Az.
 I-14 U 7/12. [↩]